-GRAVITY is not foreseen to operate with 3 telescopes and indeed is not adapted to handle this.
+GRAVITY is not foreseen to operate with 3 telescopes or less.

 The above performances are estimates and more knowledge of the instrument will allow to make them more precise following increased operational experience.

 1 Derived in first commissioning and corrected for VLTI transmission